mollie/commercetools/docs/MakingPayments.md

 }
 ```

-If the original Charge transaction is still pending, then the API extension call mollie to attempt to _cancel_ the payment.
-If this is not a cancelable payment method, it will expire within a certain timeframe.
+If the original Charge transaction is still pending, then the API extension will make a call to mollie to attempt to _cancel_ the payment.
+Only some payment types are cancelable.
+If the payment method is not cancelable, you will receive an error message saying so.
+Non-cancelable payment methods will simply expire after a certain timeframe.
+You can see this when the transaction state is updated to "Failure".

 ### Pay later methods